-In girls-only safe spaces, or Empowerment and Livelihoods for Adolescents (ELA) Clubs, girls receive trainings in life skills, confidence building, financial literacy, and specific livelihoods, and microloans for older girls to start businesses.
+In girls-only safe spaces (Empowerment and Livelihoods for Adolescents (ELA) Clubs), girls in Uganda receive training in life skills, confidence building, financial literacy and specific livelihoods, and microloans for older girls to start businesses.

 $40 increases the future earnings of an adolescent girl by $200.

 BRAC USA and third-party evaluators conducted a randomized controlled trial of the ELA program to estimate impact.

 BRAC USA's survey data collected directly from program participants in 100 treatment communities and non-participants in 50 control communities.